No Dark Matter Axion During Minimal Higgs Inflation

 Now an axion with initial misalignment angle $\theta_i$ induces isocurvature perturbations \cite{Beltran:2006sq,Hertzberg:2008wr}

 where $\mathcal{F}^a_{\text{DM}}$ is the relative contribution of axions to DM and $\sigma_{\theta}$ stands for the typical quantum fluctuation of the angular axion field.
-Moreover, $\theta_i$ is the initial misalignment angle, which can be expressed through $\mathcal{F}^a_{\text{DM}}$ and the axionic decay constant $f_a$ (see \eg \cite{Sheridan:2024vtt} and details in appendix \ref{app:abundance}):
+Moreover, $\theta_i$ is the initial misalignment angle, which can be expressed through $\mathcal{F}^a_{\text{DM}}$ and the axionic decay constant $f_a$ (see details in appendix \ref{app:abundance} of the Supplemental Material and references \cite{RevModPhys.53.43,Borsanyi:2016ksw,Saikawa:2018rcs,Sheridan:2024vtt} therein):